 It’s expected that B2B eCommerce will follow in the (green) footsteps of B2C eCommerce businesses by actively starting to minimize their impact on our environment.
 People from all over the globe are fortunately becoming more aware of their environmental impact and B2B businesses that will go the extra mile for our planet by providing sustainable solutions will enjoy an advantage over their competitors.

 From reducing energy consumption to investing in sustainable packaging, there are numerous strategies that B2B companies can implement.
-Fortunately, many have already started in 2021 and we expect that this trend will be one of the common themes not just for 2022 but several years to come.
+Fortunately, many have already started and we expect that this trend will be one of the common themes not just for 2023 but several years to come.

 The use of augmented reality (AR) and virtual reality (VR) to create a more immersive customer experience is already an emerging trend in the B2C sector.
-B2B ecommerce might also want to consider using this type of technology as it can improve the buying experience of B2B buyers and save them valuable time.
-As a matter of fact, according to Virto Commerce, it’s anticipated that by 2022, a quarter of businesses will launch their AR application, while another 70% will start to experiment with it.
+B2B eCommerce might also want to consider using this type of technology as it can improve the buying experience of B2B buyers and save them valuable time.

 If there’s anything that we’ve learnt from studying these trends so far, it’s that the buying experience will become a lot more important with more millennials in charge.
 Also, with the introduction of the metaverse, B2B businesses will have to start paying attention to VR and start exploring how they can market their business and increase brand awareness in virtual reality spaces.
 B2B businesses can, for example, create an online space where their audience can put their products to the test before purchasing it.
 This way they can get a much better idea of how it works and whether or not it will fulfill their business needs.